Datalink in Europe: What Are The Rules?

 • France [LFFF Paris, LFEE Reims, LFMM Marseille, LFBB Bordeaux, LFRR Brest] above FL195 (source: AIC 10/23 and AIP GEN 3.4)

-As of Feb 2024 (after some issues with the new LYBA logon code for Serbia and Montenegro which you can read about here) Eurocontrol are asking operators to make sure their aircraft avionics ATN addressing database is up to date, to include all the right codes as per the latest version of ICAO EUR Doc 028.
+From Feb 2024: After some issues with the new LYBA logon code for Serbia and Montenegro which you can read about here) Eurocontrol started asking operators to make sure their aircraft avionics ATN addressing database is up to date, to include all the right codes as per the latest version of ICAO EUR Doc 028.

-My plane only has FANS 1/A. Can I get CPDLC in Europe?
+My aircraft only has FANS 1/A. Can I get CPDLC in Europe?

 The only bits of airspace in Europe where you can still get CPDLC using FANS 1/A are: